theforeman/foreman_fog_proxmox/.github/hosts.md

 ![List hosts](images/list_hosts.png)

-And you can check it in Proxmox wbe interface too:
+And you can check it in Proxmox Web interface too:

 ![List VMs in Proxmox](images/proxmox_vms.png)

 ## Show a host

-VM tab when vm is a template. `Templated?` is true:
+VM (server) tab when vm is a template. `Templated?` is true:

 ![Show VM templated](images/show_host_templated.png)

-VM tab when vm is not a template. `Templated?` is false:
+VM (container) tab when vm is not a template. `Templated?` is false:

 ![Show VM not templated](images/show_host.png)